LearnersGuild/learning-os/blueprint/design-principles.md

   - Follow a Game Enhanced Learning design methodology
   - Express the protocols, agents, artifacts, environments, and goals using game mechanics like player stats, discoverables, collectibles, maps, quests, challenges, rapid feedback loops, etc.
   - Design Tight feedback loops
-  - Reality is the assessor
   - Design for team play
 	- Foster teamwork
-  - Design for flux, dynamism and tension between individual self interest and collective gain

 ## Trust people's intentions and potential
 The dominant education paradigm is built on a fear and mistrust of the learner.
 A more generative and effective approach is to assume the fundamental trustworthiness and goodness of people and design accordingly.